Parole: Modern history

 In some jurisdictions in the United States, courts may specify in a sentence how much time must be served before a prisoner is eligible for parole.
-This is often done by specifying an indeterminate sentence of, say, "5 to 15 years", or "15 years to life".
+This is often done by specifying an indeterminate sentence such as "5 to 15 years", or "15 years to life".
 The latter type is known as an indeterminate life sentence; in contrast, a sentence of "life without the possibility of parole" is known as a determinate life sentence.

 On the federal level, Congress abolished parole in the Comprehensive Crime Control Act of 1984 (Pub.
 L. No. 98-473 § 218(a)(5), 98 Stat.
 1837, 2027 [repealing 18 U.S.C.A. § 4201 et seq.]).
 Federal prisoners may, however, earn a maximum of 54 days good time credit per year against their sentence (18 U.S.C.A. § 3624(b)).
 At the time of sentencing, the federal judge may also specify a post-imprisonment period of supervised release.
 The U.S. Parole Commission still has jurisdiction over parole for those prisoners convicted of felonies in the District of Columbia and who are serving their sentences there, as well as over certain federally incarcerated military and international prisoners.

 In most states, the decision of whether an inmate is paroled is vested in a paroling authority such as a parole board.
 Mere good conduct while incarcerated in and of itself does not necessarily guarantee that an inmate will be paroled.
 Other factors may enter into the decision to grant or deny parole, most commonly the establishment of a permanent residence and immediate, gainful employment or some other clearly visible means of self-support upon release (such as Social Security if the prisoner is old enough to qualify).
-Many states now permit sentences of life imprisonment without the possibility of parole (such as for murder and espionage), and any prisoner not sentenced to either this or the death penalty will eventually have the right to petition for release (one state – Alaska – maintains neither the death penalty nor life imprisonment without parole as sentencing options).
+Depending upon the jurisdiction, the parole board may look at various factors such as the inmate's criminal history, participation in rehabilitation, education, or vocational programs, expressions of remorse, admissions of guilt, and insight (in the psychiatric sense) into the factors driving the inmate's decision to commit the crimes at issue (in order to estimate the likelihood that the inmate may reoffend upon encountering similar factors in the outside world after release).
+Many states now permit sentences of life imprisonment without the possibility of parole (such as for murder and espionage), but any prisoner not sentenced to such sentences or the death penalty will eventually have the right to petition for release (one state – Alaska – maintains neither the death penalty nor life imprisonment without parole as sentencing options).